Stochastic Gradient MCMC for Nonlinear State Space Models: Error Analysis

 From Theorem~\ref{thm:finite_sample_error}, we see that the error bounds on $\hat{\phi}_{K, \epsilon}$ are more sensitive to the bias $\delta$ of $\hat{g}$ than the variance $\sigma^2$: the term involving $\sigma^2$ decays with increasing $K$, while terms involving $\delta$ do not decay regardless of stepsize $\epsilon$ or number of samples $K$.
+A similar conclusion comes from the bound on error of SGLD in Theorem 4 of \citet{dalalyan2019user}: the impact of bias on the error bound is not affected by step size, whereas the impact of the variance can be reduced by taking more steps of smaller size; however, we do not require the posterior distribution be log-concave.

 Therefore for the samples from Algorithm~\ref{alg:sgld} to be useful, it is important for the bias of $g^{\PF}_\theta$ to be controlled.